Recognizing the individual and overlapping needs of those with severe psychotic illnesses, addictions and concurrent disorders

 -

-Mental illness and addiction are two quite different conditions, with different origins and requiring distinct treatment methods.
-By recognizing and addressing these issues independently, we can pave the way for more effective, targeted, and compassionate support for individuals grappling with severe mental illness in Canada.
+Psychotic illness and addiction are two quite different conditions, with different origins and requiring distinct treatment methods.
+Concurrent disorders require their own form of comprehensive, integrated treatment.
+By recognizing and addressing each of these conditions, we can pave the way for more effective, targeted, and compassionate support for individuals grappling with severe mental illness in Canada.

 -

-There must be separation of mental illness and substance use disorder in the realms of treatment, resource allocation, and legislation within the Canadian healthcare system.
-Everyone living with a mental illness, a substance use disorder, or both, must be given treatment that is appropriate to their situation.
+There must be separation of psychotic illness, addiction and concurrent disorders in the realms of treatment, resource allocation, and legislation within the Canadian healthcare system.
+Everyone living with a psychotic illness, a substance use disorder, or both, must be given adequate treatment that is appropriate to their situation.

 Supporting Research: